Redox reaction and Electrode Potential

 E0 = electrode potential.

-Electrochemical cell reactions provide the quantitative basis of the redox reaction.
-Thus this cell produces electric potential energy by spontaneous oxidation and reduction reactions.
-Danial cell is an example of this type of cell.
-In this cell, electrons are transferred from the zinc atom to cooper atom.
-Thus this cell consists two-electrode with the cell reactions
+Electrochemical equations of Daniell cell examples provide the quantitative basis of the redox reactions.
+When this cell proceeds electric potential energy form by spontaneous oxidation and reduction reactions.
+Daniell cell is an example of this type of electrochemical cells.

 At the Zinc electrode